 GOAL OF YOGA AND PILATES

 The most important difference between pilates and yoga is the main goal.
-They both increase your life quality but their aim is different.
+They both increase your quality of life but their aim is different.
 Yoga’s most important goal is to have a happy and relaxed spirit.
 Yoga provides a meditative environment and with these better mental conditions, your life’s quality will increase.
-Pilates is not focused on mental health but one of it is side benefits is less stress and anxiety in life because in the class you just focus on your body so you don’t think about other things.
+Pilates is not focused on mental health but one of its side benefits is less stress and anxiety in life because in the class you just focus on your body so you don’t think about other things.
 By routine pilates exercises, yes, you can have better mental health but this is not the main goal of it.